 LAMP stack is a group of software or resources for the web application.
 LAMP stands respectively for Linux, Apache, MariaDB or MySQL, and PHP.
-These all software are open source and gives power to a huge number of websites.
+This software is open source and gives power to a huge number of websites.

-In this tutorial I am going to use MariaDB as a replacement of MySQL, typically MySQL is included in the LAMP stack.
-Installations of a LAMP stack on Linux, you will need to Ubuntu or Debian latest distribution.
+In this tutorial, I will use MariaDB as a replacement for MySQL; typically, MySQL is included in the LAMP stack.
+For installations of a LAMP stack on Linux, you will need Ubuntu or Debian’s latest distribution.

-I am going use Debian 10 to install LAMP stack, but the same instructions you can apply on Ubuntu 18.04 or the latest Ubuntu 20.04, so let’s start 😃.
+I will use Debian 10 to install the LAMP stack, but the same instructions you can apply on Ubuntu 18.04, 20.04, or the latest Ubuntu 22.04 LTS Server, so let’s start 😃.

-This apache server installation process will require sudo permission and when you execute the command for installing the Apache server as above the image shown “Do you want to continue?
-[Y/n]”, Press Y and hit ENTER.
+This apache server installation process will require sudo permission.
+When you execute the Apache server’s command above, the image showed, “Do you want to continue?
+[Y/n]” Press Y and hit ENTER.

-Or you can simply type your IP address on the new browser tab as this format http://youripaddress.
+Or you can type your IP address on the new browser tab in this format

-The best practice for set up firewall rules is manually checkup the security rules on the webserver console or the server instance’s setting.
+The best practice for setting up firewall rules is manually checking up the security rules on the web-server or server instance’s setting.

-Our server is running and now what we need, storage that store data in a structured table format.
-Obviously, table format data is very easy to manage and most of the websites and web developers prefer to use table structured storage.
+Our server is running, and now what we need, is storage that stores data in a structured table format.
+Obviously, table format data is elementary to manage, and most websites and web developers prefer to use table structured storage.

 MariaDB is a forked version of the MySQL database developed by Oracle.
-Debian and Ubuntu’s latest version can be easily configurable with MariaDB.
+Debian and Ubuntu’s latest versions can be easily configurable with MariaDB.

 For installing MariaDB for our LAMP stack, execute the following command:

-When we execute the command the machine will prompt you to continue or not, Press Y and hit ENTER, this process will take less than 20 seconds, and after we will good to go for the next step.
+When we execute the command, the machine will prompt you to continue or not; Press Y and hit ENTER.
+This process will take less than 20 seconds, and after, we will go to the next step.

-Now, our MariaDB installation was successful, we need to secure it.
-MariaDB happens without any password protection and there will an anonymous user for a test database, so we need to remove that user and the test database.
+Now, our MariaDB installation was successful, and we need to secure it.
+MariaDB happens without any password protection, and there will be an anonymous user for a test database, so we need to remove that user and the test database.

 For securing the MariaDB execute the following command:

-As you can see in the image above, when we execute the command for securing MariaDB then the instance prompts us to enter the root password, but for your clarity when we install a database then there is no password, so simply hit ENTER.
+As you can see in the image above, when we execute the command for securing MariaDB, the instance prompts us to enter the root password.
+Still, when we install a database for your clarity, there is no password, so hit ENTER.

-Now the prompt is for the set new root password, Press Y and hit ENTER, then it will ask to enter a new password when you enter then the second time will ask for Re-enter new password.
+Now the prompt is for the set new root password, Press Y and hit ENTER, and then it will ask to enter a new password when you enter then the second time will ask to Re-enter the new password.
 To re-enter the password and hit the ENTER key.

 The next prompt is “Disallow root login remotely?”
-That means if you enable this feature then you can access your database from any network or location, but it could be harmful to your projects or websites because hackers can inject malicious code or even hijack your websites.
+That means if you enable this feature, then you can access your database from any network or location.
+Still, it could be harmful to your projects or websites because hackers can inject malicious code or even hijack your websites.
 So, Disallow the remote login by pressing Y and then hit ENTER.

 The next prompt is the “Remove test database?”
 Definitely press Y and hit ENTER for removing the test database that has no password.
 This test database comes during the MariaDB installation.

-Next and last prompt to reloading the privilege, Press Y and hit ENTER to reload all the privileges.
-These changes take immediate effect and make our database secured.
+Next and last prompt to reload the privilege, Press Y and hit ENTER to reload all the privileges.
+These changes take immediate effect and make our database secure.

 Execute command > Hit enter for current root password > Press Y and hit ENTER for new password > Set New Password > Re-enter New Password > Press Y and Hit ENTER for delete anonymous users > Press Y and Hit ENTER for Disallow remote login > Press Y and Hit ENTER for Delete test Database > Press Y and Hit ENTER for Reload Privileges.

-Those are the simple steps of installations of MariaDB for the LAMP stack on Ubuntu and Debian server.
-After database installation you can create a new database for your every new project, also you can create your database for WordPress website, and even you can create multiple databases and install multiple WordPress websites in a single server.
+Those are the simple steps of installations of MariaDB for the LAMP stack on Ubuntu and Debian servers.
+After database installation, you can create a new database for every new project.

 Next to installation steps for the latest PHP.